pixelsdb/pixels/README.md

 ./start-etcd.sh
 ```
 You can use `screen` or `nohup` to run it in the background.

+### Install Hadoop*
+Hadoop is optional.
+It is only needed if you want to use HDFS as an underlying storage.
+Pixels has been tested to be compatible with Hadoop-2.7.3 and Hadoop-3.3.1.
+Follow the official docs to install Hadoop if needed.

+Note that some default ports used by Hadoop
+may conflict with the default ports used by Presto.
+In this case, modify the default port configuration
+of either system.

+However, **even if HDFS is not used**, Pixels has to read Hadoop configuration files `core-site.xml` and `hdfs-site.xml` from the path that
+is specified by `hdfs.config.dir` in `PIXELS_HOME/pixels.properties`.
+Therefore, make sure these two files
+exist in `hdfs.config.dir`.

 ### Install Presto
 Presto is the recommended query engine that works with Pixels.
 Currently, Pixels is compatible with Presto-0.215.